davidfstr/Crystal-Web-Archiver/README.md

       treat such links specially.
     * Archived pages are read from disk about 45% faster by avoiding an unnecessary `os.stat` call.
+    * Archived pages are served faster and more efficiently by using the [os.sendfile] primitive when supported by the operating system.

 * CLI improvements
     * Profiling warnings: